stefanofa/awesome/TOPICS.md

 *   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.

-## google

-*   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.

-*   [fontsource/fontsource](https://github.com/fontsource/fontsource) - Self-host Open Source fonts in neatly bundled NPM packages.

-*   [goenning/google-indexing-script](https://github.com/goenning/google-indexing-script) - Script to get your site indexed on Google in less than 48 hours

 ## apple-foundation-models

 *   [osaurus-ai/osaurus](https://github.com/osaurus-ai/osaurus) - Own your AI.
 The native macOS harness for AI agents -- any model, persistent memory, autonomous execution, cryptographic identity.
 Built in Swift.
 Fully offline.
 Open source.